 According to the EPA, water use for the average family in America totals over 300 gallons a day!
 Fortunately, a few simple adjustments to your daily habits can make a large impact on overall use.
 For example, you can save gallons a day with simple tactics like shutting off the tap while brushing your teeth, taking a quick shower instead of filling up the tub and fully loading your washer before running it.
 For more water-saving practices, get suggestions from the EPA here.

-Plumbing and irrigation leaks can add up to over 10,000 wasted gallons of water a year—which means you’re also flushing money down the drain each month.
+Plumbing and irrigation leaks can add up to nearly 10,000 wasted gallons of water a year—which means you’re also flushing money down the drain each month.
 In many cases, basic measures like reading your water meter and identifying drippy faucets or showerheads can help easily catch leaks.
 From there, many fixes are well within the do-it-yourself realm, but others, like a leaky in-ground irrigation system, may require professional help.
 For tips and training, check out these EPA guidelines.

 Unless you live in a tropical environment, an easily parched lawn full of thirsty plants requires frequent watering to maintain.
 To lower your output, swap out some landscaping with mulch or hardy, drought-resistant plants that can thrive in your local environment with little to no watering.
 This practice is known as xeriscaping.
 If you don’t want to give up too much recreational lawn space, you could even consider replacing existing turf with a more arid-friendly variety of grass.

 NOTE: Check with your HOA for which landscaping practices are permissible within your community.

 Improve your irrigation